I’ve always been interested in expressing complicated ideas in the clearest way.

 I started out in magazine journalism in 2005, while completing my critical theory MPhil at Cambridge.
 By 2006, I was Deputy Editor of a national property magazine.
 In 2007 I was approached by a publisher, and went on to do three humour books.

 I worked as a digital copywriter for big agencies like Wieden & Kennedy and UsTwo in London for several years – but London wasn’t for me.
-In 2012, I moved to Sheffield to work on a creative technology contract, and within five years was a successful digital artist.
-I worked in several different countries and even exhibited at The Lowry.
+In 2012, I moved to Sheffield after winning a creative technology contract, and within five years I was a successful digital artist.
+I was Rambert’s first digital artist in residence, and I even exhibited at The Lowry.

 Since leaving the arts in 2018, I have been investing in property and learning about finance and business.
 I have recently joined the volunteer team at Edinburgh’s wonderful financial history reference library, the Library of Mistakes.
 But I consider myself a lifelong learner, and I’ve never stopped writing and learning about technology.

 Outside of work you’ll find me walking, driving, swimming or horse riding in the beautiful Fife countryside.